NorthStarUAS/ImageAnalysis/motion/README-streaming.md

   r0 (max rank) iterations but produces unexpected (incorrect) results after max rank is reached.

-* The only difference in the flow of the SDMD algorithm relative to max rank is that once max rank is exceeded, then the POD compression step is introduced.
+* POD compression is added to the algorithm when max rank is exceeded.

 * The algorithm without POD compression appears to work correctly and produce expected results.